Ritin-dev/main/src/content/solutions/painting-coating.md

   * 99.4% of airborne particulates captured with [DuroCap™](/products/durocap) vented solution

   * Unmatched employee protection with [DuroPure’s™](/products/duropure) high-efficiency, six-stage filtration process that captures 100% of airborne particulates, gases, and vapors
+copy_block_1: >-
+  ### Bring Clean Air to Your Painting and Coating Operations

+  Duroair combines our [DuroRoom™](/products/duroroom), [DuroCap™](/products/durocap), and [DuroPure™](/products/duropure) technologies into one industrial air cleaning system to make sure you get your clean air requirements right every time.

+  Our [portable paint booths](https://www.duroair.com/blog/five-reasons-why-a-portable-paint-booth-makes-sense) offer flexible, compliant clean air solutions for painting and coating processes that bring the benefits of clean air to each workplace.

+  Duroair’s portable, retractable enclosure with [DuroCap™](/products/durocap) vented and [DuroPure™](/products/duropure) recirculating air filtration systems can be custom tailored to your facility workflows.
+Our solutions prevent costly surface rework from contaminants, while capturing toxins like VOC’s, hexavalent chromium, and isocyanates.
 copy_block_2: >-
   ### Technical Specifications